betterscientificsoftware/bssw.io/Articles/Blog/WhatDoesThisLineDo.md

 conversion of the PDF documentation of the external API into Doxygen, half of which was copy-paste.
 Every release of Tasmanian prior to 7.0 was delayed by weeks due to documentation issues, the latest release 7.1 was the first to not require a documentation crunch.
-The documentation debt was converted to an assets and we began to reap the dividends.
+The documentation debt was converted to an asset and we began to reap the dividends.

-### Reaping the benefits
+### Reaping the dividends

 Documentation provides an introspection of the code that has benefits far beyond the obvious ease of understanding and maintenance.
 The introspection reveals